egonConradie/Capstone_Project/README.md

 - Use the heart icon to like a recipe.
 - Leave feedback or suggestions through the comment section below each recipe.

+## 👨‍💻 Credits

+- **Author:** Egon Heinz Conradie
+  This project was completed independently as part of the HyperionDev Full Stack Web Development Bootcamp.

 ## Installation